Video and Sound Production : Project 2

 Dialogue: Fade in W's line: "You were incredible." (from Shot 4) as a voiceover.
 This makes the connection feel significant.

-Sound: Music swells slightly, then a subtle, almost imperceptible glitch sound effect, hinting at disruption.
+Sound: Music swells slightly, then a glitch sound effect, hinting at disruption.

 TEXT PLACEMENT 1: After W says "You were incredible," as the glitch sound happens.